BoyBaykiller/IDKEngine/Readme.md

 #### Sorting

 A three pass LSB Radix Sort is used for the initial sorting on all axes.
 This almost halves the total build time for 262k triangles Sponza compared to using the built-in comparison-based sort.
+When computing the centers, the multiplication by 0.5 is omitted.

 #### Multithreading

 Two places are multithreaded.
 First, during the initial sort, all three axes are processed in parallel.
 Second, and more importantly, the actual recursion is also threaded.
-When the triangle count of the left subtree is above a threshold it is processed in a new thread.
-The right subtree is always processed on the current thread:
+When the triangle count of both subtrees is above a threshold the left subtree is processed in a new thread and the right on the current thread:
 ```cpp
 std::thread t(Build(leftNodeId, rightNodeId + 1)); // left
 Build(rightNodeId, rightNodeId + (2 * newLeftNode.TriCount - 1)); // right